 In my own judgment, there is no scriptural reason to suppose that all six “days” of creation happened simultaneously, and the scientific evidence is unambiguously against this interpretation.
 Nevertheless, many of the insights offered by Augustine and other historical proponents of this view are worthy of serious consideration.
 Indeed, a few selections from Augustine’s commentary on Genesis will prove helpful later in this chapter.

 On this view, the “days” of creation do represent chronological order, but the Hebrew word yowm is interpreted as a long age (or just a period of unspecified length) rather than a 24-hour day.
-On the basis of Psalm 90:4 and 2nd Peter 3:8, some of the early church fathers (e.g. Justin Martyr) and early Christian theologians (e.g. Irenaeus) held that each day of the creation story represents a thousand years.
+The day-age interpretation originated centuries before the time of Christ.
+As we saw on the previous page, an ancient Jewish text called the Book of Jubilees says that each day of creation represents a thousand years (Jubilees 4:29-30).
+Several passages of scripture might also be considered to support the idea that God’s days are longer than ours: see Psalm 90:4 and 2nd Peter 3:8-9, for example.
+Some of the early church fathers (e.g. Justin Martyr) and early Christian theologians (e.g. Irenaeus) endorsed the day-age interpretation, and many Christians embrace this view today.

-Many Christians today embrace the day-age view.
-Some of its contemporary advocates argue that this interpretation can accommodate the scientific evidence from astronomy, cosmology, geology, biology, and even paleontology.For a thorough defense of this view, see Hugh Ross, A Matter of Days: Resolving a Creation Controversy, Second Expanded Edition (Covina, CA: RTB Press, 2015).
+Some contemporary advocates of the day-age view argue that it can accommodate the scientific evidence from astronomy, cosmology, geology, biology, and even paleontology.For a thorough defense of this view, see Hugh Ross, A Matter of Days: Resolving a Creation Controversy, Second Expanded Edition (Covina, CA: RTB Press, 2015).
 See also the website of Ross’s apologetics organization, Reasons to Believe, for further reading on the day-age perspective.
 In my own opinion, it takes a little too much shoehorning to fit the scientific evidence into a strictly chronological interpretation of Genesis 1, even if each “day” represents millions or billions of years.
 For example, the day-age view implies that the earth existed before the sun and stars were made, but evidence from astronomy indicates that stars formed before planets.
 Moreover, Genesis lists the creation of fruit trees on day 3, birds on day 5, and land animals on day 6; whereas the fossil record seems to reverse this order: the first land animals existed before birds, and the first birds existed before fruit trees.